-Simply put, it means anyone can become a member!
+Basically, it means anyone can become a member!
 If you live, work, go to church, or attend school in the local community, a neighborhood where customers have a common interest, then you can become a member.

 how are credit unions different than banks?

-Credit unions are not-for-profit organizations that exist to serve their customers, not maximize corporate profits.
+Credit unions are not-for-profit organizations that exist to serve their members, not maximize corporate profits.
 When you join a credit union, your opening deposit makes you an owner in the organization.
 That’s just a fancy way of saying you own a piece of the credit union.

 does it cost to be a member?

-how can i join a credit union?
+how do i find a good, local credit union?

 can i open an account with charlotte metro?

 We sure hope so!
 There's a good chance you either live in an area or work for an employer that qualifies you for a Charlotte Metro membership.
 If not – no worries!
-You're eligible to join via our partner association – Carolinas Credit Union League.
+You're eligible to join via our partner association – Carolinas Credit Union Foundation.
 The best part?
 It's at no cost or obligation to you.
 Open your account today!

-Remember, credit unions are not-for-profit organizations that serve you.
-They are member-owned and operate to promote the well-being of their members.
 Any profits made by the credit union are returned to the member.